 Figure 4.
-Results of the 2000 Land: Water GIS image classification for the TV-14 project and reference areas from aerial photography taken November 27, 2000.
+Results of the 2000 Land:Water GIS image classification for the TV-14 project and reference areas from aerial photography taken November 27, 2000.

 Figure 5.
-Results of the 2004 Land: Water GIS image classification for the TV-14 project and reference areas from aerial photography taken November 25, 2004.
+Results of the 2004 Land:Water GIS image classification for the TV-14 project and reference areas from aerial photography taken November 25, 2004.

 Figure 6.
-Results of the 2009 Land: Water GIS image classification for the TV-14 project and reference areas from aerial photography taken December 20, 2009.
+Results of the 2009 Land:Water GIS image classification for the TV-14 project and reference areas from aerial photography taken December 20, 2009.

 Figure 7.
-Results of the 2016 Land:Water GIS image classification for the TV-14 project and reference areas from aerial photography taken December 20, 2009.
+Results of the 2016 Land: Water GIS image classification for the TV-14 project and reference areas from aerial photography taken October 29, 2016.

 Figure 8.
 Project scale percent land change for TV-14.
 Percent land values are displayed for all cloud free TM images available from 1985-2016.
-The green line depicts the percent land trend for the entire period of record.
 The blue and red lines depict the pre- and post-construction percent land trends, respectively.
 Percent land calculated as percent land of total project area.
 See Couvillion et al. 2017.